datopian/datahub/site/content/howtos/how-to-add-images-to-a-md-page.md

 ---
-title: How to add images to a Markdown based page
+title: How to add images to a Markdown-based page
 date: 2023-07-27
 authors: ['Jake Hirsch', 'Ola Rubaj']
 filetype: 'blog'